|Date of Birth||25 February 1971, Santa Monica, California, USA|

 Sean Astin is well known for his film debut portraying Mikey in Steven Spielberg's The Goonies (1985), for playing the title role in the critically acclaimed Rudy (1993), and for his role as the beloved Sam Gamgee in the Academy Award winning trilogy, The Lord of the Rings: The Fellowship of the Ring (2001), The Lord of the Rings: The Two Towers (2002), and The Lord of the Rings: The Return of the King (2003).

 Astin was born Sean Patrick Duke on February 25, 1971 in Santa Monica, California.
-His mother is actress Patty Duke.
+His mother was actress Patty Duke.
 At the time of his birth, his biological father was believed to be entertainer Desi Arnaz Jr., but Astin discovered through a DNA test in the 1990s that his biological father is music promoter Michael Tell, who was married to Patty Duke in 1970.
 Sean was raised by his stepfather, actor John Astin, who married Patty Duke in 1972 and whose surname Sean took.
-Sean's mother has Irish and German ancestry, and Sean's biological father is of Austrian Jewish descent.
+Sean's mother was of Irish and more distant German ancestry, and Sean's biological father is of Austrian Jewish and Polish Jewish descent.

 Sean attended Crossroads High School for the Arts and studied with the famous Stella Adler.
 He graduated with honors from UCLA; B.A. in History & B.A. in English American Literature and Culture.
 Sean is married to Christine Astin, his co-producer on Kangaroo Court (1994).
 The couple lives in Los Angeles.